Georgia Speeding Tickets

 Basic speeding law in GA calls for motorists to not drive at a speed greater than is “reasonable and prudent under the prevailing visibility and weather conditions and having regard for the actual and potential hazards then existing.”
 In other words, a driver must always drive at a safe speed using common sense for each situation presented.
 Snowmageddon in Atlanta GA from the storm of 2014 is the worse-case scenario for this commonsense rule.How Much is a Speeding Ticket in Georgia?

-Most speeding violations are misdemeanors in Georgia.
+Most speeding violations near me are misdemeanors in Georgia.
 Generally, a misdemeanor is punishable by up to $1000 in fines and/or a maximum 12 months in jail.
-However, speeding offenses typically don’t result in any jail time.
+However, speeding offenses typically do not result in any jail time.

 The cost of a speeding ticket in Georgia depends on where the violation occurred, the amount by which the motorist exceeded the speed limit, and the motorist’s driving record.
 Note that drivers facing a repeat speeding conviction are not “capped” by the number below.